-Hydrogen will be a key contributor to the energy transition.
+Hydrogen will be an important contributor to the energy transition.
 Here’s what Equinor is doing.

 A net-zero economy will demand a change in the energy mix, new products, and changes to current industrial processes.
 Hydrogen as an energy carrier is a solution in sectors that are difficult to decarbonize, such as industrial processes, long-distance transport, and shipping – sectors that have few other options.